Architecture Guide

 Strongly-Typed Data (rakata-generics)

-When we parse a .utc Character file, rakata-formats just hands us a raw GFF tree of untyped labels and values. rakata-generics wraps those raw data blobs in strongly-typed Rust structs (like Character, Item, Door).
+When we parse a .utc Character file, rakata-formats just hands us a raw GFF tree of untyped labels and values. rakata-generics wraps those raw data blobs in strongly-typed Rust structs (Utc, Uti, Are, Git, Dlg, Ifo, and friends).
 This guarantees that if a developer needs to access a character’s “Strength” stat, they get a guaranteed u8 property rather than blindly guessing string handles inside a raw binary tree.

 High-Level Interaction (rakata-save & rakata-lint)